 Ask yourself:

 What motivates me?

 What interests me?

 What would I do more, if I could?

 What do I care about, or what did I care about before my symptoms appeared?

 What brings me joy?

 What are my hopes and dreams?

+wiiat are my nopes and dreams:

-Once you identify your long-term goals, you can think about some short-term goals or first steps.
-You might want to begin by setting one small goal for yourself at the beginning of each day.
-You are more likely to reach your short-term goals if they are SMART (specific, measurable, attainable, realistic, and timely)
+think You m goal fo are mo they a you identify your long-term goals, you can about some short-term goals or first steps.
+Light want to begin by setting one small or yourself at the beginning of each day.
+You pre likely to reach your short-term goals if the SMART (specific, measurable, attainable, ic, and timely)

-Short-term goals might include:
+Short- term goals might include:

-Be out of bed by :00 AM
+• Be out of bed by :00 AM

-Finish one household chore
+• Fi nish one household chore

-Attend a DBSA support group
+• At tend a DBSA support group

-•
+• -

-Long-term goals might include:
+Long- term goals might include:

-Get training or experience for a job
+• Ge et training or experience for a job

-• Change a living situation, e.g., find an apartment
+• Cł nange a living situation, e.g., find an apartment

-Build a relationship with a friend or family member
+uild a relationship with a friend or family ember

-•
+• -

-Pomomhor to take small stone at first A goal such
+• - mher to take small steps at first A goal such

-Remember to take small steps at first.
-A goal such as "move to a new city" can be difficult to visualize
+as "mo mber to take small steps at first.
+A goal such ove to a new city" can be difficult to visualize

-and plan all at once.
+and pl an all at once.
 Ask yourself what you need to

 do first.
-What small thing can you do now that will help you eventually reach this goal?
+What small thing can you do now that will

+help you eventually reach this goal?